petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 and automating processes with CI/CD pipelines made it possible to do many more iterations per unit time.
-These iterations could also involve fewer changes, and this working in smaller batches made it easier to avoid quality problems.
+These iterations could also involve fewer changes, and this working in smaller batches made it easier to avoid mistakes.

 So how does this relate to research projects?
 In some cases we might find ourselves thinking in a waterfall mindset,